NixOS/equinix-metal-builders/README.md

 # Building

-You can simply `nix-build` in this directory and create a bootable image.
-I use `./build.sh`, which instantiates locally and builds on my netboot server.
+You can simply `nix-build ./instances/m2.xlarge.x86.nix` in this directory and create a bootable image.
+On the other hand, I use `./build.sh`, which instantiates locally and builds on my netboot server.
 The remote server builds much faster and saves my battery life.

 # Deploying